Pr0f23ss0R/IcarusMods/README.md

   - changed underground debuff
   - removed pneumonia

-Prospects
+//Prospects
-  - added whole olympus and styx maps as outposts
+//  - added whole olympus and styx maps as outposts
-  - removed xp nerve from outposts
+//  - removed xp nerve from outposts
-  - all normal animals for the selected map are spawning in the outpost
+//  - all normal animals for the selected map are spawning in the outpost

 Processing
   - Player Inventory got an additional Queue Slot and faster processing